Static maps#

 EPSG:3067

 Once the data share the same projection, we can finally create a multi-layer map.
-We start by plotting the grid layer and storing the plot object in the variable ax
+Let’s start from the “bottom-most” layer and plot the travel time grid layer first and store the plot object in the variable ax.
+Then we can draw the train and metro line in the same plot through referring to this object when plotting:

 ax = grid.plot(column="pt_r_t")